bhall2001/moduops-www/frontend/docs/xchange.md

 You can, however, save changes to the module in a different location on your local file system.
 Then you have two options:

-1. Email the modified file to Bob Hall.
+1. Email the modified file to Bob Hall (bhall underscore 2001 at yahoo dot com).
 2. If you're familiar with GitHub, create a pull request to update the module in the ModuOps Xchange.

 ### Q: How can I add modules to the ModuOps Xchange?